Key Issues Moving Through the MAGA-hijacked Courts

 -

-Status: The challenger in the 5th Circuit decision has until late November to ask the Supreme Court for review.
+Status: The challenger in the 5th Circuit decision has until January 28, 2025, to seek Supreme Court review.

 Can the federal government ban guns in U.S. post offices?